maveniverse/site-001/content/en/blog/cstamas/2025/03/never-say-never.md

 not bash publicly available Remote Repositories.
 If "by chance" a year-old installed SNAPSHOT ends up in your build, you have more problems as well; it just means you lack some healthy maintenance routine.
 No magic nor any kind of "silver bullet" will do this for you.

+But as can be seen, depending on what you do, the "resolvable artifacts" should be resolvable.
+Hence, the simplest thing to do is always to "level up" them: from Session to Local Repositories by installing them (making them resolvable workstation-wide) or, deploying them to Remote Repositories (making them resolvable globally, if needed).
+Again, it all depends on what you do.

+### Snapshots

+Snapshot Artifacts are yet another not well understood kind of artifacts, but now will mention them only in context of this blog.
+Best practice with them is to not let them "cross organizational boundaries".
+Or in other words, within a company, one team is okay to consume snapshots of other team (boundary is "within a company") assuming regular snapshot deployment is solved.
+Same stands for example for Apache Maven project: Maven depending on snapshot Resolver is okay (and even happens from time to time), given both are authored by us.
+In short, consumer should be able to influence the publishing of snapshots.
+You should never depend on snapshot that is outside your "circle of boundary", which is hard to precisely define, but the smaller the circle is, the better.

+On the other hand, when Maven does depend on snapshot Resolver, anyone building it will pull a snapshot artifacts and cache them to their local repository.
+And here is the thing: once, in the future, that codebase will get released and deployed to some remote repository (Resolver to Maven Central).

+So what happens to that snapshot in your local repository?
+By default, nothing, but if you consider "server side" of things, MRM used by Apache foundation will clean it up, once released.
+This even more increases your "disconnect" from the reality: you have something cached that does not exist anymore.

+Hence, snapshots are yet another reason why you want to nuke your local repository.
+They are not inherently bad either, but they do need some extra caution.

 ## Practical examples